 As stated earlier, the corruption allegations levelled at Denel by the Indian government represent arguably the most important challenge and threat to cooperation among the IBSA countries in the aerospace sector.
-This has significant implications for Indo-SA relations, and the matter therefore warrants intervention at the 'highest political level.'37 Furthermore, one respondent stated that another issue which ought to be resolved is the restructuring of Denel and a clear delineation of its relationship with established private industry, which is a prerequisite for foreign links.38
+This has significant implications for Indo-SA relations, and the matter therefore warrants intervention at the 'highest political level.'
+Furthermore, one respondent stated that another issue which ought to be resolved is the restructuring of Denel and a clear delineation of its relationship with established private industry, which is a prerequisite for foreign links.
+Before the property of the stable of the property of the stable of the property of the

 Another challenge concerns the extent of the willingness and capability of the IBSA countries to develop a common interest.
 Considering that the three countries have been vying to position themselves in an already congested global aviation market, the challenge is whether they can promote co-operation as opposed to competition.
-Fostering co-operation is possible, but, as one respondent emphasised, realising it will require a 'win-win focus project'.39
+Fostering co-operation is possible, but, as one respondent emphasised, realising it will require a 'win-win focus project'.

 At a commercial level, there is the challenge of reconciling the dilemmas faced by the SA and Brazilian defence industries, both of which have been experiencing the same problems of overcapacity against the backdrop of declining defence expenditure.
 This has resulted in companies in these countries viewing the IBSA arrangement not in terms of co-operation but rather as a means of opening new markets.
 A related concern is the perception that the IBSA mechanism seems to be have been revolving around SA, with limited India-Brazil activity.
-This perception needs to be dispelled if IBSA is to be taken seriously by the aerospace sector in the IBSA countries.40
+This perception needs to be dispelled if IBSA is to be taken seriously by the aerospace sector in the IBSA countries.